On 30 August, Wonga stopped lending and went into administration. At that date:

 All agreed refunds will be treated as unsecured creditors.
 This will include refunds that were agreed with Wonga before administration started and those that are later determined by the administrators.

-Customers with complaints already at the Ombudsman
+Customers with complaints that had gone to the Ombudsman

 Customers with complaints currently with Wonga

 Lists of loans are being sent out where people have asked for them but no decisions on refunds are currently being issued.
 These complaints will be assessed using the new automated tool.

 It’s not too late to ask for a refund